Aaron Priest - President / Agent

 Melissa L. Edwards - Literary Agent / Foreign Rights

 Melissa L. Edwards is a graduate of Washington University in St. Louis and Vanderbilt Law School.
-She is a member in good standing of the New York State bar.
-While Melissa began her career as a commercial litigation attorney, she always maintained aspirations to work in publishing.
-At present, Melissa handles foreign rights for Aaron Priest and she is actively reading to develop her own list.
+Melissa began her career as a commercial litigation attorney, but happily transitioned to a career in publishing.
+At present, Melissa handles foreign rights for Aaron Priest and manages her own list.

 Melissa's taste ranges in genre from classic Victorian literature to hard-boiled crime dramas.
-She is interested in reading international thrillers with likeable and arresting protagonists, light-hearted women's fiction and YA, female-driven (possibly small-town) suspense, and completely immersive fantasy.
+She is interested in reading sweet and quirky middle grade fiction, contemporary YA, light-hearted women's fiction, and female-driven suspense.
+She is also interested in select pop culture nonfiction.
 Ultimately, Melissa is looking for a book that will keep her glued to the couch all day and night, and continue to occupy her thoughts for weeks later.

 John Richmond - Business Affairs Manager

 John Richmond is the Business Affairs Manager for Aaron Priest, overseeing many of the financial and operational affairs of the agency.
 John works with the agents to analyze authors' royalties and negotiate contract terms with publishers, helping to ensure clients get the best deal possible.
 In this digital age of publishing, a particular emphasis of his has been electronic rights.
 He also focuses on the agency's sizable backlist of titles to seek out new subsidiary rights opportunities for authors.

 John has been at the agency since 2007.
 He began a career in publishing shortly after graduating from the University of California-Berkeley with a degree in history.

 Arleen Gradinger Priest - Bookkeeper / Office Manager